iarsystems/bx-github-ci/README.md

 On the build server, the runner will then execute the "recipe" to build the project with the __IAR Build Tools__.

-If the new feature passes, the _project manager_ can decide if these changes are ready to be merged to the __master__ branch.
+If the new feature passes, the _code reviewer_ can decide if these changes are ready to be merged to the __master__ branch.

 If the new feature fails, the follow-up can be performed within GitHub's facilities for code revision.